Skip to main content

 parseRow(row: Record<string, string>): ShopifyOrderRecord {

-// Convert CSV row to typed object
+// Convert row to typed object

 }